ANNOUNCEMENT AND CALL FOR APPLICATIONS

 Teaching Development Grant funds may be used to hire a doctoral student to serve as a Teaching Development Grant project assistant, to attend teaching-related workshops and conferences, or to purchase software or other teaching-related equipment or materials required for implementation of the teaching development project.
 The fund may not be used for faculty salary support.
 Grants will be available annually on a competitive basis.
 CEU teaching faculty members who hold formal CEU faculty appointment and rank with the University over the period of the project are eligible to apply.

-Grant recipients may choose to work with CEU’s Center for Teaching and Learning (CTL) through all phases of their teaching innovation projects.
-In such cases, CTL faculty are available to collaborate with individual faculty members to explore teaching ideas and challenges that interest applicants as they develop their project proposal; consult with interested faculty members and doctoral student project assistants as they develop their ideas into pilots and small-scale teaching innovations; and share feedback and research insights during the implementation of the projects and follow-up activities, including possible video documentation and analysis.
+Grant recipients may choose to work with CEU’s Yehuda Elkana Center for Teaching, Learning and Higher Education Research (the Elkana Center) through all phases of their teaching innovation projects.
+In such cases, the Elkana Center faculty are available to collaborate with individual faculty members to explore teaching ideas and challenges that interest applicants as they develop their project proposal; consult with interested faculty members and doctoral student project assistants as they develop their ideas into pilots and small-scale teaching innovations; and share feedback and research insights during the implementation of the projects and follow-up activities, including possible video documentation and analysis.